binsane123/fdupes-java/README.md

 * **Bug**: identifies an unexpected result or application behaviour
 * **Feature**: adds an new end-user feature
-* **Enhancement**: changes the way the application behaves but produces the same result
+* **Enhancement**: improves the way the application behaves but produces the same result
 * **Spike**: improves implementation design but doesn't change application behaviour and produces the same result

 ## Credits